Introduction

 How does the washing machine’s cycle selection affect water consumption?

-Yes, choosing the appropriate cycle for the load type can significantly impact water usage, with options like ‘quick wash’ generally using less water.
+Choosing the right cycle for your load can greatly influence water usage, with settings like ‘quick wash’ typically using less water.